dylanreed/dylan.blog/_posts/2009-04-14-end-of-the-semester-is-a-coming.markdown

 - School
 comments: []
 ---

-<p class="MsoNormal">I have about two weeks of school left.
+I have about two weeks of school left.
 Ahhhh!
-I am not saying that I am not ready to be done with school; it&rsquo;s just that I have neglected my history class a bit.
+I am not saying that I am not ready to be done with school; it's just that I have neglected my history class a bit.
 I have done a really good job of keeping my Spanish class in line: getting an 82% on my last test and my Intro to PC Applications class is a joke.
-History, however, is a different story.</p></p>
+History, however, is a different story.

-<p class="MsoNormal">The reading is just so boring.
+The reading is just so boring.
 I have five chapters to read and the quizzes to take for those chapters.
-Luckily I started my paper for the class and am more than half done for, I just have to finish that by Friday and keep reading my eyes out.</p></p>
+Luckily I started my paper for the class and am more than half done for, I just have to finish that by Friday and keep reading my eyes out.

-<p class="MsoNormal">The reason that I am having such a hard time being dedicated to history is that it is not nearly as exciting as the Art History class I took last semester.
+The reason that I am having such a hard time being dedicated to history is that it is not nearly as exciting as the Art History class I took last semester.
 Most likely this is because through Sarah I absorbed a bunch of Art History without knowing.
-Plus the professor was someone I knew in high school.</p></p>
+Plus the professor was someone I knew in high school.

-<p class="MsoNormal">Alright, deep breaths, you can do it Dylan, kick History&rsquo;s boring ass back to the Stone Age.</p></p>
+Alright, deep breaths, you can do it Dylan, kick History's boring ass back to the Stone Age.